tarleb/pandoc-logo/README.md

 > [!NOTE]
 >
-> Pandoc **doesn't** have an official logo.
-John MacFarlane has never
+> Pandoc **doesn't** have an official logo, and an official pandoc logo
-> approved any logo.
-The logo here is used for a number of
+> would have to be chosen by John MacFarlane.
+The logo here is used for
-> pandoc-related projects that benefit from having a logo.
+> a number of pandoc-related projects that benefit from having a logo.

 ![pandoc logo][svg]